ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel/index.md

 <image-caption src="tool-panel/resources/sideBar.png" maxwidth="52rem" alt="Side Bar" constrained="true"></image-caption>

 [[note]]
-|Version 19 of ag-Grid received a major overhaul of the tool panels.
+| Version 19 of AG Grid received a major overhaul of the tool panels.
 It did not make sense to keep
 | the older configuration options.
 The old property `showToolPanel` is no longer
 | used.
 The tool panel is also not included by default - if the tool panel is not configured, no
 | tool panel is shown.